noexc/mw-callook/README.md

 # MW-Callook

-A mediawiki interface to the Callook ham radio database.
+A mediawiki interface to the [Callook](http://callook.info) ham radio database.

+Currently only provides a few small functions, but could be expanded with more if there was a want/need.

-Currently only provides `{{#callsign: t3est}}` syntax, which renders the following HTML in the wiki page:
+- `{{#callsign: t3est}}` renders the following HTML in the wiki page:

 ```html
 Full M Name (<a href="http://callook.info/t3est">T3EST</a>)
 ```

-...but could easily be expanded to provide more info if desired.
+- `{{#callsignlink: t3est}}` simply links to t3est on callook.

 ## License